stevedonovan/winapi/readme.md

     42
     >>>

-This kind of interactive process capture is fine for a console application, but @{File.read} is blocking and will freeze any GUI program.
-For this, you use @{File.read_async} which returns the result through a callback.
+This kind of interactive process capture is fine for a console application, but @{File:read} is blocking and will freeze any GUI program.
+For this, you use @{File:read_async} which returns the result through a callback.

     > file:write '40+2\n'
     > file:read_async(function(s) print('++',s) end)